vndee/llm-sandbox/docs/interactive-sessions.md

 **Use Standard SandboxSession when:**

 - Each code execution is independent
-- You need Kubernetes or Podman backend support
 - You want to execute non-Python code
 - You need a fresh, clean execution environment each time